An honor society for two-year colleges

 Once you become a member, you will receive regular updates regarding upcoming scholarships, awards, grants, and study opportunities.

-You do not have to be active with the local Chapter here to be eligible for PTK awards and scholarship although any help with, participation in, and attendance at PTK events is always appreciated.
+You do not have to be active with the local Chapter here to be eligible for PTK awards and scholarship, although any help with, participation in, and attendance at PTK events is always appreciated.

 Induction Ceremonies help us recognize you, and all new inductees and their family and friends are invited and encouraged to attend.
-At Induction, you will be formally introduced to our College administrators, including the College president, vice president and provost, and the dean of instruction.
+At Induction, you will be formally introduced to our College administrators, including the College president provost, and the dean of instruction.
 Chapter officers and advisors, often joined by faculty and members of the board of trustees, will initiate you into the spirit and mission of our honor society.
 It is an event not to be missed!

 Making the Most of your Membership

 Once you join, weekly minutes will keep you informed of our Chapter’s activities, upcoming events, and ways in which you can get involved.
-The Official Phi Theta Kappa site (www.ptk.org) will also provide information about national PTK news and events along with your PTK individual and chapter profiles.
+The Official Phi Theta Kappa site (www.ptk.org) will also provide information about international PTK news and events along with your PTK individual and chapter profiles.